 DPhil, FRCP, MD

-Associate Professor Respiratory Immunology
+Professor of Respiratory Immunology

 We are interested in how immunological responses impact on mechanisms of lung injury and repair.
 The projects are divided into mechanistic and translational studies.
 The mechanistic studies question how innate immune cells like iNKT cells, MDSCs and monocyte-macrophage lineage impact on outcome in severe influenza virus infection and progression of lung fibrosis.
 These studies inform, drive and allow us to test mechanistic hypotheses in/from our human work.